Madison, WI Condo Market Trends:

 - Competing offers in 2018 ended the year at 29%.

-A total of 52 Madison condos sold via the MLS in the month of January, which was even with the number of condos sold in January of 2018.
+A total of 52 Madison condos sold via the MLS in the month of February, which was just below the number of condos sold in February of 2018.
 Sales are limited due to the lack of supply in the market.

 On an annual basis, a total of 1,040 Madison condo listings sold in 2018, just below the 1,046 listings sold in 2017.